Skip to main content

 How much does a typical St. Lucian wedding cost?

-St. Lucian weddings range from $5,000-$50,000 USD depending on guest count, venue, and level of luxury.
-Local couples typically spend $8,000-$15,000 for 100-150 guests, while destination weddings average $20,000-$35,000 for 50-75 guests.
+St. Lucian weddings range widely depending on guest count, venue, and level of luxury.
+Local couples typically spend less for larger gatherings, while destination weddings often cost more for smaller guest counts.
 The wide range reflects options from intimate beach ceremonies to elaborate resort celebrations.

 What is the legal process for getting married in St. Lucia?